Overview

 Right-click on the pin for

-and select Negate.
-This should add a small circle at the beginning of the connecting line leavingxError
+xErrorand select Negate.
+This should add a small circle at the beginning of the connecting line leavingxError.
+Make sure there’s not another circle at the other end of the connecting line.

 - Initially,